sean-meade/cli-battleship-game/README.md

 To Do:

 Programming:
-- Rearrange the functions to mirror flow on the game.
-- Add clear screen function
 - Nice to have:
     - make it so someone can use 3e or e3
     - Add place ship function to class
     - create unit test to periodically check the board functionality (not required for grading)
-    - Ask player do they want to play again

 README:
 - Existing features